menezmethod/ref_pg/PATCH_NOTES.md

 ### Connection Details

-- PostgreSQL is now accessible on port 5433 (external) and 5432 (internal)
+- PostgreSQL is accessible on port 5433 (external) and 5432 (internal)
 - PostgREST API is available on port 3001
 - URL Shortener redirect service is on port 8000
 - Swagger UI is on port 8080